De-institutionalisation

 ...
 Effective communication between all members

 ...
-Understanding what members need
+Understand what members need

 ...
 Aware of relevant research and the evidence base for practice